Jvaljer/ARcadeGuardians/README.md

     - Wave Launching
     - Level Choice + positionning
     - UI selections
+    - Spells Casting on the map
+    - Recognition of closest item on which user can place the related item.

 ## UI
   The UI mainly serves as an information holder, but we've decided to include as many clarifications and helps inside of it, in order to make the user experience easier and as interactive as possible.